 and for configs hosted on Porteus Kiosk Server:

-h) Optional: SSL + username/password as protection for accessing the config (does not apply to configs stored on Porteus Kiosk Server).
-Text file containing the kiosk settings will be kept in an unencrypted form (this way you can edit it easily) so it should be secured using web based techniques.
-You have the opportunity to decide which ones:
+g) Optional: SSL/TLS + username/password as protection for accessing the web configs (does not apply to configs stored on Porteus Kiosk Server which uses SSL and SSH tunnels by default).
+Text file containing the kiosk settings will be kept in an unencrypted form (this way you can edit it easily) so it should be secured using web based techniques: SSL/TLS and basic access authentication.

 a) boot Porteus Kiosk installation ISO on the target PC

 b) setup network then select 'Launch wizard to create new configuration' on the initial wizard screen